 \autoref{i:per:Fraisse} It follows from \autoref{i:per:isolated} that each $\cS_\Per(A^G)$ is open and discrete, so we only have to check amalgamation.
-Note that if $Y_1$, $Y_2$ are periodic then $Y_1 \times_X Y_2$ is also periodic (the intersection of two subgroups of finite index still has finite index).
-This allows us to amalgamate periodic actions.
+Note that if $Y_1$, $Y_2$ are periodic subshifts then $Y_1 \times_X Y_2$ is also periodic.
+This allows us to amalgamate periodic subshifts.